Koredotcom/docs/docs/gale/models/fine-tuned-models/generate-an-api-key.md

 1. Enter a **Name** for the key and click the **Generate key** button.
 Your API key is now generated.
 You can copy the key and share it with others if required.

-    All the generated API keys are listed in the API keys section.
-You can hover over any key and find the copy icon corresponding to the name of the key.
-Click the **Copy** icon and copy the key to share it with others if required to use your custom model.

     <img src="../images/navigate-to-data-module.png" alt="Navigate to Data Module" title="Navigate to Data Module" style="border: 1px solid gray; zoom:80%;">